Home / About Us / Disclaimer|

 John Kaiser does not accept payment for recommending or "researching" a company either directly or indirectly through mechanisms such as "consulting" fees.
 Company executives and promoters should not expect an answer to the question "what does it take to get featured in Kaiser Research?"

-John Kaiser is not involved in any ongoing formal advisory relationship with private parties such as hedge funds.
+John Kaiser is not involved in any ongoing formal advisory relationship with private parties.

-John Kaiser does give companies permission to reprint published material but he does not charge a "reprint fee" to "recover costs".
+John Kaiser does give companies permission to reprint published material but he does not charge a "reprint fee".
 All reprint or online posting permissions are subject to John Kaiser's right to withdraw his permission at anytime.
 Third parties are free to link to any content on Kaiser Research Online.

 John Kaiser does not seek or receive finder's fees related to any financings involving investors other than those of an institutional nature.
 John Kaiser does accept finder's fees for business-to-business transactions such as property acquisitions, farmout deals, restructuring proposals and control block sales.

 John Kaiser speaks at various conferences, sometimes for a fee paid by the conference organizer and never by a third party.
 The specific content of his presentations is at his sole discretion.
 In his talks he may give preference to exhibitor companies which happen to illustrate the themes of his talks so that delegates can follow up with their own research at the conference.